Drivers Distracted by Cell Phones Increase Accidents

 Distracted drivers can be very dangerous and they increase the risk of injuries after a Car Accident.
 Crash risk was linked directly to cell phone usage in two recent controlled studies.
 According to the 2005 study in Western Australia, cell phone users were four times as likely to get into crashes serious enough to injure themselves.

 In 2009 5,474 traffic fatalities and 448,000 injuries were linked to distracted driving.
-The law firm of Bachus & Schanker, LLC aggressively pursues these cases on behalf of our clients.
-If you or a loved one has been injured due to a distracted driver, contact our experienced attorneys for a FREE and immediate initial consultation.
+The law firm of Bachus & Schanker aggressively pursues these cases on behalf of our clients.
+If you or a loved one has been injured due to a distracted driver, Car Accident our experienced attorneys for a FREE and immediate initial consultation.